davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 ### 科技便利

 taking photo is a very easy and convenient thing.
 I mean, everyone has got a smartphone, right?
-You can take pretty good photos with it, and you don' t need to bring the heavy camera along.
+You can take pretty good photos with it, and you don't need to bring the heavy camera along.

 the physical condition of senior people is getting better and better, so they are able to do risky things.